-Per person \$350 Per family (aggregate) \$1,050
+Per person \$3,000 Per family (aggregate) \$6,000

-Emergency room deductible (per occurrence), waived if visit results in an inpatient admission, applies to emergency room facility fees and emergency room physician fees \$100 Your spouse is required to enroll in her employer's health plan.
-See The Working Spouse Rule starting on page 6 for more information.
-Benefit reduction for failure to pre-certify an inpatient hospitalization \$250 Coinsurance (payment percentages) per calendar year after satisfaction of the calendar year deductible: BCBS PPO expenses Emergency room treatment at an out-of-network hos- pital for an emergency medical condition, including professional fees Professional charges by an out-of-network radiologist, pathologist or anesthesiologist for services provided at a BCBS PPO hospital Out-of-network expenses (except as stated above) PPO out-of-pocket limits per calendar year: Per person \$1,500 Per family (aggregate) \$3,000 There is no out-of-pocket limit for out-of-network charges.
-Once a person's PPO out-of-pocket limit is met, most cov- ered BCBS PPO expenses are paid at 100% during the remainder of the year.
+There is no out-of-pocket limit for out-of-network charges.

+Once a person's PPO out-of-pocket limit is met, most covered BCBS PPO expenses are paid at 100% during the remainder of the year.
 Your deductible does not count toward your out-of-pocket limit.
-Your coinsurance percent- age for treatment of substance abuse and mental/nervous disorders do not apply to your out-of-pocket limit, and will not be paid at 100%.
+Your coinsurance percentage for treatment of substance abuse and mental/nervous disorders do not apply to your out-of-pocket limit, and will not be paid at 100%.
 There is no out-of-pocket limit for non-PPO expenses.
-Specia l Benefits and Limitations Normal deductible and coinsurance percentages apply unless otherwise stated.
-Non-PPO ambulatory surgical centers excluded Preventive care provided by PPO providers pay no dedu able at 100% ctible applies No benefits are provided for preventive services provided by non-PPO providers.
-Chiropractic care - maximum allowable visits per calen- dar year 15

-Hearing aids - maximum allowable hearing aids one per ear per lifetime

-Outpatient rehabilitative therapy - maximum allowable visits per calendar year for all physical, occupational and cardiovascular rehabilitation therapy combined (excludes inpatient therapy and speech therapy) 25
+Special Benefits and Limitations

+Normal deductible and coinsurance percentages apply unless otherwise stated.

 Speech therapy for developmental delays and learning disorders is not covered.
-Speech therapy - maximum allowable visits per calendar year for speech therapy to restore speech abilities lost due to stroke or trauma 25

 Mental or nervous disorders:

-Maximum allowable inpatient days per calendar year

-A day of partial inpatient (PHP) or intensive outpatient (IOP) treatment counts as one-half inpatient day.

-Maximum allowable outpatient/office visits per calendar year 10

 Substance abuse:

 Inpatient - maximum allowable days:

-Per calendar year
+Per calendar year 30

 Per lifetime 60

-A day of partial inpatient (PHP) or intensive outpa- tient (IOP) treatment counts as one-half inpatient day.
+A day of partial inpatient (PHP) or intensive outpatient (IOP) treatment counts as one-half inpatient day.

 Outpatient/Office - maximum visits:

-Per calendar year
+Per calendar year 30

 Per lifetime 60

-Skilled nursing facility - maximum allowable days per calen- dar year
+Skilled nursing facility - maximum allowable days per calendar year 30

-Home health care - maximum allowable visits per calendar year
+Home health care - maximum allowable visits per calendar year 120

-PRESCRIPT FION DRUG PROGRAM (Through Sav-Rx)
+PRESCRIPTION DRUG PROGRAM (Through Sav-Rx)

 Sav-Rx administers the Plan's Prescription Drug Program.

-You pay the following co-pays directly to the participating retain order pharmacy: l or mailbrug riogram.
-Generics
+You pay the following co-pays directly to the participating retail or mail-order pharmacy:

+Generics 0%

-Formulary brands
+Formulary brands 20%

-Non-formulary brands retail,
+Non-formulary brands 30%

-After co-pay out-of-pocket limit of \$1,000 per calendar year per person has been met 0%
+minimum \$40 retail,

+\$80 mail